-I had met a gentlemen by the name of Rick sometime in 2015, he had contacted me professionally to pitch and idea, and to also connect with me as he was a tech centric person that had recently relocated to Peterborough.
+I had met a gentleman by the name of Rick sometime in 2015, he had contacted me professionally to pitch an idea, and to also connect with me as he was a tech-centric person that had recently relocated to Peterborough.
 I remember that first time we talked it was fun, and I had held up going drinking with friends on St. Patties day (that point forward in the day I don’t remember).

 Leaving the protective cave